skienzmatishun/deal-with-the-devil/src/content/full-story.md

 ## Epilogue:

 McNeil successfully avoided the death penalty by betraying his "best friend" – in fact, he got one step better than "Life, Without Parole."
-Instead, he was rewarded: "Life, With  Possibility of Parole."
+Instead, he was rewarded: "Life, <ins>With</ins> Possibility of Parole."
 Jarius Andre McNeil – AIS 00241495

 Conversely, Murray was framed as co-conspirator and literal "trigger man."
-Lawrence was imprisoned with a harsher sentence: "Life Without Possibility of Parole."
+Lawrence was imprisoned with a harsher sentence: "Life <ins>Without</ins> Possibility of Parole."
 Murray G. Lawrence, Jr.  – AIS 00241380

 *************